Take your stroller all the way to the plane door with these great compact models

 A range of bright and colourful choices (that seem to vary between UK and US stockists) but there are some compromises on ride comfort and sun coverage.
 What it lacks in width it makes up for in height but it is incredibly narrow.

-Note the Pockit brand doesn’t come with a travel bag like the others, you will need to purchase this seperately if you want to store and carry the stroller.
-You can also add a rain cover to this product.
+Note the Pockit brand doesn’t come with a travel bag like the others, you will need to purchase this separately if you want to store and carry the stroller.

-Again a brand we have used for years, perhaps better known for some of their hugely versatile double combinations, they have also an ultra-compact model suitable for the plane.
-The City Tour is almost on par with the Nano as it’s closest comparison in size and weight, though it is a little narrower.
+A brand we have used for years, perhaps better known for some of their hugely versatile double combinations, they have also an ultra-compact model suitable for the plane.
+The City Tour 2 is almost on par with the Nano as it’s closest comparison in size and weight, though it is a little narrower.

 Other compact options from Baby Jogger

 Those looking for a little more flexibility in their Baby Jogger product (confession, we’ve owned 4 different types!) may prefer the City Tour LUX model.
 The LUX has a reversible seat and slightly larger dimensions meaning it can hold a slightly larger child.
-It’s definitely the superiod model to the City Tour – but comes with the corresponding price tag!
-And we do not believe the Lux is small enough to count as a plane stroller.
+It’s definitely the superior model to the City Tour – but comes with the corresponding price tag!
+And the Lux is small enough to count as a plane stroller.

 The Zoe XLC Best v2